Wavell Plan and Shimla Conference

 However, Wavell was unable to create a common consensus over the presented plan.
 The primary reason for the failure was the expected disagreement between INC and AIML, more specifically the disagreement between Gandhi and Jinnah.
 Lord Wavell left a remark in his journal about the stubbornness of both leaders stating that “Gandhi and Jinnah are behaving like very temperamental prima donnas.”

 1. Lord Wavell Invited the most prominent 21, political leaders, to the Viceregal Lodge, Shimla, and this conference started from 25th June to 14th July 1945.
 The list of Invited guests also included Dr. B.R Ambedkar to represent the “Depressed Classes”, Tara Singh representing “Sikhs”, M.N Roy to represent the laborers, and other prominent leaders to represent non congress or non-league persuasions.

-2. Abdul Kalam Azad spoke in his capacity as the President of the INC clarifying its non-communal stance that the INC will maintain and expressing disagreement towards the demands proposed by Jinnah.
+2. Abul Kalam Azad spoke in his capacity as the President of the INC clarifying its non-communal stance that the INC will maintain and expressing disagreement towards the demands proposed by Jinnah.
 In rebuttal, Jinnah accused the INC of being Hindu-centric, this dispute carried on throughout the conference.
 Six of the sixteen members were assigned for Muslims.